 “Use terminal equipment of their choice”

 Thirdly, end-users have the right to use terminal equipment of their choice.
 Directive 2008/63/EC defines “terminal equipment” as “equipment directly or indirectly connected to the interface of a public telecommunication network”.
 The right to choose terminal equipment therefore covers equipment which connects to the interface of the public telecommunications network.
-This interface, the network termination point (NTP), is defined in Article 2 (da) of the Framework Directive (2002/21/EC), meaning the physical point at which a subscriber is provided with access to a public communications network.
+This interface, the network termination point (NTP), is defined in Article 2 (9) of the EECC referring to the physical point at which an end-user is provided with access to a public electronic communications network.

 In considering whether end-users may use the terminal equipment of their choice, NRAs should assess whether an ISP provides equipment for its subscribers and restricts the end-users’ ability to replace that equipment with their own equipment, i.e. whether it provides “obligatory equipment”.